Preventing Altitude Sickness when Climbing Kilimanjaro

 You may also come across data giving percentage numbers for how many people develop dangerous altitude sickness symptoms at certain heights, and the numbers may look scary.

-Scientific studies of altitude sickness are done by taking a number of people from sea level to a certain altitude and then measuring how they react.
-Yes, they react randomly, and yes, if you take someone from sea level directly to 3500 metres then there is a good chance that they won't feel too sprightly at the end of the day.
+Yes, they react randomly, and yes, if you take someone from sea level directly to 3500 metres (or 3000 ft) then there is a good chance that they won't feel too sprightly at the end of the day.

 The difference during a Kilimanjaro climb is that hopefully you will NOT take yourself from sea level to 3500 metres that fast.

-The key to preventing altitude sickness on Kilimanjaro is taking your time.
-Altitude sickness is not just a result of the absolute height you are at, it also depends how fast you got there!
+Altitude sickness is not just a result of the absolute height you are at, it also depends how quickly or slowly you got there!

 Even though our susceptibility to extreme altitude varies and is impossible to predict, we do know that the body adjusts to it eventually.
-There are many things you can do before and during a Kilimanjaro climb that will lessen the risk of altitude sickness symptoms.
+Some people will adjust sooner, some will require more time.

 Choose the right route for your Kilimanjaro climb